chrisluedtke/ACM-School-Placement/README.md

 ## Development Workflows
 Workflow  | Tools  | Notes
 ----------|--------|------
-ACM Survey | ?  | Will gather all necessary info from incoming ACMs Placement Algorithm  | R  | Will develop and implement algorithm for assigning ACMs to school teams Results Dashboard  | Power BI  | Visualize the results to help communicate them.
+ACM Survey | ?  | Gather all necessary info from incoming ACMs Placement Algorithm  | R  | Implement algorithm for computing commute times (gmapsdistanceapi) and assigning ACMs to school teams
+Results Dashboard  | Power BI  | Visualize the results to help communicate them.
 Once we get everything together, further exploration will be done to see if we can implement the deployment algorithm in a more interactive way.

 ## Timeline